-The Certificate 3 Guarantee supports eligible individuals to complete their first post-school certificate III qualification and increase their skills to move into employment, re-enter the workforce or advance their career.
+The Certificate 3 Guarantee supports eligible individuals to complete their first post-school certificate III level qualification and increase their skills to move into employment, re-enter the workforce or advance their career.

-It also supports school students to access training and Queensland's Year 12 graduates to transition to employment by providing free training in high priority qualifications.
+The program also supports school students to access training and Queensland's Year 12 graduates to transition to employment by providing free training in high priority qualifications.

 What qualifications are subsidised?

-Under the Certificate 3 Guarantee, the Queensland Government provides a subsidy for a range of certificate III qualifications.
-Foundation skills training and lower level vocational qualifications may also be subsidised in certain circumstances.
+Under the Certificate 3 Guarantee, the Queensland Government provides a subsidy for a range of certificate III level vocational qualifications.

-Additional opportunities may be available in exceptional circumstances where an individual does not meet the eligibility criteria for a program but circumstances indicate the objectives of the program will be met through a confirmed employment benefit.
+Additional opportunities may be available in exceptional circumstances where an individual does not meet the eligibility criteria for the program but circumstances indicate the objectives of the program will be met through a confirmed employment benefit.
 Additional opportunities will be considered on a case-by-case basis, upon request by a prospective student.